actions/setup-java/README.md

 ***NOTE: The `settings.xml` file is created in the Actions $HOME directory.
 If you have an existing `settings.xml` file at that location, it will be overwritten.
 See below for using the `settings-path` to change your `settings.xml` file location.***

+If `gpg-private-key` and `gpg-passphrase` inputs are provided, the private key will be written to a file in the runner's temp directory, the private key file will be imported into the GPG keychain, and then the file will be promptly removed before proceeding with the rest of the setup process.
+A cleanup step will remove the imported private key from the GPG keychain after the job completes regardless of the job status.
+This ensures that the private key is no longer accessible on self-hosted runners and cannot "leak" between jobs (hosted runners are always clean instances).

 See the help docs on [Publishing a Package](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-apache-maven-for-use-with-github-packages#publishing-a-package) for more information on the `pom.xml` file.

 ## Publishing using Gradle